Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Water Bottle

 Smartwater bottles have a cult following among ultralight backpackers.
-They are tall and slim which makes them easy to fit in my backpack side pocket and easy to grab with one hand while wearing my backpack.
+Their tall and slim shape makes them easy to fit in my backpack side pocket and easy to grab with one hand while wearing my backpack.
 They’re also extremely durable and very much reusable.

 Back to Table of Contents